Choens/analytic-config/README.md

 - packages.R:

-    Downlaods, installs and tests a selection of popular packages.
-Includes the packages recommended by R-Core and popular packages such as those from Hadley Wickham, etc.
+    Downloads and installs a curated list of popular R packages.
+Includes the packages recommended by the R Core Team (R-Recommended) andother popular packages.

     This collection is a (slowly) moving target.
 For example, knitr has been replaced by the rmarkdown package which has superseded it.
+This list will not focus on backwards compatibility.
+Rather, it will focus on the packages that are currently being used in the R community.